-Natural Sciences and Engineering Research Council (NSERC) Steacie Memorial Fellowships
+Natural Sciences and Engineering Research Council (NSERC) Arthur B. McDonald Fellowships

-Eligibility, new for 2020: Any applicant who took up their first independent academic position within the last 10 years (on or after June 1, 2010, not counting eligible delays in research) is eligible.
+Eligibility: Any applicant who holds an NSERC grant and took up their first independent academic position within the last 10 years (on or after June 1 of the year of competition, not counting eligible delays in research) is eligible.

-*As this award carries research funding, an SFU Signature sheet and copy of full nomination package will be due to ORS@sfu.ca no later than 3 business days before agency deadline.
-Only those candidates who have been recommended by the internal awards committee will advance to NSERC (see above internal selection process).
+As this award carries research funding, an SFU Signature sheet and copy of the full nomination package will be due to email@example.com no later than 3 business days before the agency deadline.
+Only those candidates who have been recommended by the internal awards committee will advance to submission (see above internal process).